JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/Le_LU_dans_les_Groupes_d_Etude.md

 ### Start with the Introduction

 > IN THE MINDS of the mortals of Urantia—that being the name of your world—there exists great confusion respecting the meaning of such terms as God, divinity, and deity.
 Human beings are still more confused and uncertain about the relationships of the divine personalities designated by these numerous appellations.
-Because of this conceptual poverty associated with so much ideational confusion, I have been directed to formulate this introductory statement in explanation of the meanings which should be attached to certain word symbols as they may be hereinafter used in those papers which the Orvonton corps of truth revealers have been authorized to translate into the English language of Urantia. ([UB 0:0.1](/en/The_Urantia_Book/0#p0_1))
+Because of this conceptual poverty associated with so much ideational confusion, I have been directed to formulate this introductory statement in explanation of the meanings which should be attached to certain word symbols as they may be hereinafter used in those papers which the Orvonton corps of truth revealers have been authorized to translate into the English language of Urantia. (<a id="a103_704"></a>[UB 0:0.1](/en/The_Urantia_Book/0#p0_1))

 Indeed, observation shows that the apparent hermeticism of the language of the Urantia Book and the resulting ideational confusion put off many readers and become the most frequent cause of abandonment.
 It is therefore necessary to begin with a thorough study of the introduction assisted by an experienced reader who can provide affectionate and understanding support to the student or new reader.
 The study of the following papers will be much more interesting and will take on much more meaning.
-Aware of this, the Divine Counselor warns us that “Because of this poverty of concepts associated with so much confusion in ideation, I have been instructed to formulate this introductory statement to explain the meanings that should be attached to certain verbal symbols as they may be used in the continuation of the present papers that the corps of truth revealers of Orvonton has been authorized to translate into the English language of Urantia.” ([UB 0:0.1](/en/The_Urantia_Book/0#p0_1))
+Aware of this, the Divine Counselor warns us that “Because of this poverty of concepts associated with so much confusion in ideation, I have been instructed to formulate this introductory statement to explain the meanings that should be attached to certain verbal symbols as they may be used in the continuation of the present papers that the corps of truth revealers of Orvonton has been authorized to translate into the English language of Urantia.” (<a id="a105_952"></a>[UB 0:0.1](/en/The_Urantia_Book/0#p0_1))

 In the Introduction, the Divine Counselor commits to: